Gloucester cheese: Variations

 Double Gloucester is often blended with other ingredients.
 One variety made by blending with chives and spring onions has been marketed as Cotswold cheese, though this is not a traditional English cheese name.
 This cheese is supposedly coloured similarly to Cotswold stone.

-Huntsman cheese, also known as Stilchester, is made with alternating layers of Double Gloucester and Stilton.
+Huntsman cheese is made with alternating layers of Double Gloucester and Stilton.

 Origin of double and single names

 The reason for the two types of Gloucester cheese being called 'double' and 'single' is not known.
 The main theories are: